bluehalo/leaflet-d3/README.md

-# Leaflet D3 Hexbin Plugin
+# Leaflet D3 Plugin

 [![Build Status][travis-image]][travis-url]

 ## What is it?
-This is a Leaflet plugin that enables you to place a d3.js hexbin heatmap overlay onto your maps.
+A collection of Leaflet plugins that enable you to leverage various d3.js visualizations directly on Leaflet maps.
+If you would like to use these plugins with the [Angular Leaflet Directive](https://github.com/tombatossals/angular-leaflet-directive), use the [Angular Leaflet Directive Extension ](https://github.com/Asymmetrik/angular-leaflet-directive-ext) project.

+## Hexbins
+Create dynamic hexbin-based heatmaps on Leaflet maps.
 This plugin is based on [the work of Steven Hall](http://www.delimited.io/blog/2013/12/1/hexbins-with-d3-and-leaflet-maps).
 The primary difference is that this plugin leverages the data-binding power of d3 to allow you to dynamically update the data and visualize the transitions.

-## How do I use it?
 To use, simply declare a hexbin layer and add it to your map.
 You can then add data to the layer.

 ```js